KAREEMFAROOQ/Logistic_Regression_Bank_Default/README.md

 * To find number of defaulters and non-defaulters
 * To find number of students out of all the barrowers

-Libraries used in this EDA are Numpy,Imblearn,Matplotlib,Sklearn,Seaborn,Warnings and plots are used in this EDA are countplot,boxplot,heatmap
+Libraries used in this EDA are Numpy,Imblearn,Matplotlib,Sklearn,Seaborn and plots are used in this EDA are countplot,boxplot,heatmap

 Dataset Information :